carlopacioni/vortexRdata/cran-comments.md

 * checking package dependencies ...
 NOTE
   No repository set, so cyclic dependency check skipped

     This NOTE only occurred on winbuilder.
-This package has no dependencies, as it contains only data (.rda and raw text files).
+    vortexRdata has no dependencies, as it contains no R code besides the data (.rda and raw text files), therefore we see no risk of cyclic dependencies.

-    This test passes with OK on GNU/Linux and local Windows test environments.
+    This test passes OK on GNU/Linux and local Windows test environments.

 This package serves as an auxiliary data package for our main package vortexR to keep vortexR's installed package size to a minimum.